sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 Note that:

  - if the message ``Application is not available`` is displayed, this means the application is not running yet or the build has failed.
  - your neighbour should be able to access your application and submit a vote.
-Only one vote per browser is allowed.
+Note that only one vote per browser is allowed.
  - by default, the application uses a built-in database to store the vote data.
 In later labs we will configure the application to use an external MySQL database.